Kortemme-Lab/ddg/README.rst

 Alanine scanning benchmark
 --------------------------

-This benchmark tests the ability of computational alanine scanning protocols to recapitulate the results of experimental alanine scanning, wherein each residue in a range of interest is individually mutated to the “neutral” residue alanine, disrupting any hydrogen bonding or shape-specific interactions made by the wild-type side chain without major disruptions to secondary structure.
-This technique allows a direct before and after interrogation of the energetics of folding, binding, or other functional effects of a single residue position through comparison of the properties of each alanine mutant to those of the wild-type protein *i.e.* alanine scanning can be used to ascertain the contribution of each individual residue to these interaction energies.
+A frequent application of modeling methods is the prediction of energetically important interactions (“hotspots”) in protein-protein interfaces.
+By systematically mutating protein interface residues to alanine (“alanine scanning”) and measuring the effect on binding, `Wells et al., 1995 <#references>`_ showed that not all residues with interface contacts but only a smaller subset of ‘hotspot’ residues contribute significantly to the binding free energy of human growth hormone to its receptor.
+Subsequent studies suggested that such hotspots may be a general characteristic of many protein-protein interfaces.
+This benchmark tests the ability of computational alanine scanning protocols to recapitulate the results of experimental alanine scanning.
+A computational protocol performing well on this test set can then be used for additional applications, for instance, as a design tool to disrupt protein-protein interactions by mutations or through targeting small molecules to hotspots, or to analyze the effect of disease mutations.

 This benchmark includes:

-- a previously published set of 233 mutations (to alanine) in 19 different protein-protein interfaces with known crystal structures (see `Kortemme & Baker, 2002 <References>`_);
+- a previously published set of 233 mutations (to alanine) in 19 different protein-protein interfaces with known crystal structures (see `Kortemme & Baker, 2002 <#references>`_);
 - scripts to run a new RosettaScripts protocol which has been designed to emulate the protocol described in Kortemme & Baker (2002);
 - an analysis script that output the metrics used for analysis.
 The script also outputs a scatterplot plotting experimental |DDG| values against predicted values (in whichever scoring unit is used by the protocol);